Assessing the Latent Automated Program Repair Capabilities of Large Language Models using Round-Trip Translation: Introduction

-To empirically investigate this hypothesis, we conduct the first comprehensive study on RTT with LLMs for APR.
-Our experiments use eight LLMs, including the latest GPT versions, and four APR benchmarks.
-The models vary in size from 140M to ca.1.7T parameters and in objectives from code and docstring infilling to code summarization, translation and generation.
-The benchmarks contain code with different context size and bug complexity, ranging from student assignments to real-world projects.
+Our hypothesis is that RTT may be capable of fixing bugs as a result of a \emph{regression toward the mean} phenomenon exhibited by generative language models trained on vast code corpora.
+Studies show that frequent code patterns in such large code corpora are bug-free~\cite{ray2016:naturalness}.
+Thus, as a result of training LLMs on these corpora, RTT will regress toward the same mean of bug-free code, in other words, demonstrate the latent capability of producing code without errors.
+To empirically investigate this hypothesis and assess the viability of RTT for APR, we conduct the first comprehensive study on RTT with LLMs for APR.
+Our experiments use nine LLMs, including three GPT versions, and four APR benchmarks.
+The models vary in size, ranging from 140M parameters to recent OpenAI models with undisclosed sizes that have been estimated in the trillion-parameter range.
+Moreover, they vary in original training objectives, spanning from code and docstring infilling to code summarization, translation, and generation.
+The benchmarks contain code with different context size and bug complexity, ranging from student assignments in QuixBugs~\cite{lin2017:quixbugs} and HumanEval-Java~\cite{jiang2023:impact} to real-world projects in Defects4J v1.2 and v2.0~\cite{just2014:defects4j}.
+Note that HumanEval-Java was not available during training of most the LLMs used in this study, mitigating bias from data leakage on the results obtained with this benchmark.